fan-fire/strauss-and-co/README.md

 ## Introduction

 The Basket NFT is a ERC721 NFT that contains multiple ERC721 NFTs.
 The Basket NFT can be used to store and trade multiple NFTs at once.
+[ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) attempts to standardize something like the Basket NFT, but currenlty it is still in draft state.
+Moreover, within the FanFire ecosystem, we have a need for a Basket NFT that is compatible with the [Multiplace](https://github.com/fan-fire/multiplace) contract.
+As such, we have created our own Basket NFT that is compatible with the Multiplace contract.

 More often then not there are a few tokens that a buyer or seller would like to package together.
 Instead of having to list each token individually, the seller can lock these tokens in a basket and list the basket for sale.
 The buyer can then purchase the basket and receive all the tokens in the basket and take out any tokens out of the basket if they so wish.